Azure/azure-sdk-for-net/sdk/search/Azure.Search.Documents/README.md

   custom skills to integrate external processing of your content during data ingestion.
-* In a search client application, implement query logic and user experiences similar to commercial web search engines and copilot apps.
+* In a search client application, implement query logic and user experiences similar to commercial web search engines and chat-style apps.

 Use the Azure.Search.Documents client library to: